Update:

 It was a transatlantic alliance.
 Dallas Pratt and John Judkyn considered establishing a Museum of Americana in Britain as early as 1956, after visiting several historic house and ‘living history’ museums in the United States.

-Collecting for the Museum began in earnest in 1958, facilitated by Judkyn’s business contacts – each piece testifying to the artistry of Americans and how these people had lived in the past.
+Collecting for the Museum began in earnest in 1958, facilitated by Judkyn’s business contacts.
 Panelling and floors were also shipped over to Britain, enabling period rooms from demolished buildings in America to be reconstructed within the spacious interiors of Claverton Manor.

 Many decades on, the American Museum remains the only museum outside the United States to showcase the decorative arts of America.